dpmaddalena/dpmaddalena.github.com/_posts/2019-08-11-mirologia.md

 Mani is the barren and lonely landscape of the southwestern tip of the middle leg of the Peloponnesus, Greece's western peninsula.
-It is the setting for [Isolation](http://www.imby.net/20190811/isolation), the second novelette in the [Abrasion](http://www.imby.net/20170525/abrasion) series, which explores our need for human contact, and the many reasons why this need so often goes unment.
+It is the setting for [Isolation](http://www.imby.net/20190811/isolation), the second novelette in the [Abrasion](http://www.imby.net/20170525/abrasion) series, which explores our need for human contact, and the many reasons why this need so often goes unmet.

 I created this poem in the style of the mirologia, a mourning song for the dead unique to Mani, to appear in a key character's written devotion to a old priest that took him in.
 The short poem contains a number of images from the